 Colville Lake is a beautiful community when you finally get to it.
 Lined with cute little log cabins and homes with teepees scattered around—a trend started by the hamlet’s founder, Bern Will Brown.
-Brown is a loveable 93-year-old ex-missionary from Rochester, New York, who smokes a pipe and watches Notre Dame football in his underoos.
+Brown is a loveable 93-year-old ex-missionary from Rochester, NY who smokes a pipe and watches Notre Dame football in his underoos.
 He also looks and sounds identical to Grampa Simpson.
 And his yarns stretch on forever.

 “When I came here in ’58—or was it ’61?
 Maybe ’60?—aw hell, whenever it was, I rounded up a bunch of Hareskin injuns and some eskimos to help build those cabins out back,” he said.
-The cabins he referred to includes a beautiful church called Our Lady of the Snows, an RCMP detachment, and a museum filled with books, paintings, journals, Inuit carvings, dogsleds, and of course, furs.
+The cabins he referred to includes a beautiful church called Our Lady of the Snows, an RCMP detachment, and a museum filled with books, paintings, journals, Inuit carvings, dogsleds and of course, furs.
 There’s even a white statue of Brown’s head sitting on a table upstairs, which is funny.
 Anyway, either the area was too beautiful to leave or there was no way to get back home because when Brown’s winter wonderland was completed in 1962, his workers dropped their hammers, said ‘fuck it,’ and stayed there too.

 With the fish being plentiful and enough caribou in the area to eat, a few more Dene families moved to the area.
 To this day it is one of the most traditional settlements in Northern Canada, whose economy relies almost entirely on fishing and trapping.
 Without it, men and women would be forced to work at mines and oilrigs elsewhere in the territory.
 And if they didn’t do that, they would be screwed.
-This place is the first rung on the massive Fur Industry Ladder, and nobody has the time or money to philosophize about the stupidity of Chinese rappers wearing fox hoodies.
+This place is Step One on the massive Fur Industry Ladder, and nobody has the time or money to philosophize about the stupidity of Chinese rappers wearing fox hoodies.
 The only thing on a trapper’s mind is buying groceries and paying for gas.

 Wildlife officer Marti Lys, and the manager of fur marketing and traditional economy for the territorial government Francois Rossouw, showed me around the community.
 We stopped and chatted with Modeste Eddibar, a trapper cleaning a wolf pelt outside of his cabin.
 Rossouw is a wiry little South African with an eagle eye for technique.
 “You’re doing it all wrong, you don’t want to mess it up," he said to Eddibar.
 Rossouw grabbed a knife from Eddibar and pointed at the hide.
 “You want to clean the claws properly or else nobody is going to buy this,” he continued.
 Initially, I found this conversation awkward: a hyperactive South African telling a full-on Dene man how to properly clean a wolf pelt.
 But Eddibar listened carefully because Rossouw was to completely right.
 Rossouw’s job is not only to subsidize trappers for quality furs, but also to educate them on what fur-buyers want and how to trap responsibly, using legal quick-kill traps and proper cleaning techniques.
 “If nobody buys it, it will be a waste of a beautiful animal,” he said.
 Trapping is kept sustainable but it’s monitored closely as well.